Today, Patrick and Taylor are discussing the Teenage Mutant Ninja Turtles 23, originally released June 26th, 2013.

 The first sequence, is pretty base, and starts at the archetypal TMNT beginning: turtles, ooze, rat.
 Dan Duncan, who drew TMNT during the entire first year, takes his spread through the faltering sense of security provide by Splinter’s home in the sewers, as the Turtle stronghold is penetrated first by mousers and then by Shredder himself.
 The message being that the comfort Splinter provides is false.

 The second sequence comes from the TMNT: Microseries 4: Leonardo.
 In the Micro, Leonardo is out looking for a kidnapped Splinter (an interesting inversion of what’s happening currently in the series), but he’s overwhelmed by Foot Ninjas.
 The fantasy shows Splinter dangling Leonardo over the building’s edge, taunting him for feeling as though he was prepared to take on what is so clearly an insurmountable enemy force, and then being rescued by a rando Foot Soldier.
 As it actually happened, Leo was taunted by the rando Foot Soldier, and we was forced to slink off into the darkness by himself.
-Ross Campbell draws the characters so round and cute – his unmasked Leonardo has an unmistakably naked and vulnerable quality to it.
+Sophie Campbell draws the characters so round and cute – his unmasked Leonardo has an unmistakably naked and vulnerable quality to it.